marionlamoureux/nifi_pseudonymisation_HoL/README.md

 All steps will be run by attendees on their own edge to ai instance, a single node secured cluster running CDP Private Cloud base with Nifi deployed.

-Access your edge to ai instance
+# 1. Access your edge to ai instance
 You can ssh to it if needed using the hostname indicated in the webserver.

+# 2. Pseudonymisation in Nifi
 Access Nifi UI and the canvas
 To anonymize data in NiFi, you can make use of various processors and techniques.
 Here are some common steps to follow: